barryclark/jekyll-now/_posts/2023-07-06-Genetic-Algorithms-Part 2-(Combinatorics).md

 I will also introduce two different ways to calculate fitness.

-The first way will try to optimize the solution such that drivers from each distribution center will travel a similar distance.
+The first way will try to optimize the solution such that drivers from each distribution center will travel the minimum average distance.

 ![vrp_similar_dist_calcfitness.PNG]({{site.baseurl}}/images/vrp_similar_dist_calcfitness.PNG)

-The second way way will try to optimize for the least amount of distance total in order to save the company the max amount of money.
+The second way way will try to optimize for the least amount of total distance in order to save the company the maximum amount of money.

 ![vrp_maxSaved_calcFitness.PNG]({{site.baseurl}}/images/vrp_maxSaved_calcFitness.PNG)